nakamuraruk/scribble/README.md

 ## License

-Copyright © 2015 FIXME
+Copyright c 2015 Ryotaro NAKAMURA

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Do What The Fuck You Want To Public License either version 2.0 or (at your option) any later version.